origin-1/gulp-eslint-new/README.md

 Starting with gulp-eslint-new 1.7 it is possible to use the new configuration by setting the option `configType` to `"flat"`.

 When using the new configuration, the options `ignorePath`, `reportUnusedDisableDirectives`, `resolvePluginsRelativeTo`, `rulePaths` and `useEslintrc` are no longer supported.
-[Legacy options](#legacy-options) are not supported either and will not be mapped to new options.
 Also, `ignorePatterns` is supported as a new top-level option, while other options like `baseConfig`, `overrideConfig` and `overrideConfigFile` accept different values.
 Refer to [the official documentation](https://eslint.org/docs/user-guide/configuring/configuration-files-new) for a description of all differences from the standard configuration.